 And I think visuals are a big part of bridging that gap between our embodied human world and the disembodied machine world we’re all trying to programme in.

 So here’s the plan.
 We’re going to explore this topic through three questions:

 - ‘What can visuals do that text can’t?’

 After all, there are no new ideas under the sun.
 Many, many people in the past have explored ways to make programming more visual.
 We’re going to look at what’s already been tried, and what opportunities still lie ahead.

 This is an important question to ask because almost everything we do in programming is expressed in text.

 This is how every app you’ve ever worked on looks.
-Text arranged in lines going from left to right and top to bottom.
+Text is arranged in lines going from left to right and top to bottom.

 Here’s every documentation website you’ve ever read